shamanec/GADS-devices-provider/README.md

 ## Introduction

-* GADS-devices-provider is a webserver providing option to spin up/down Docker containers for iOS/Android Appium testing.
+* GADS-devices-provider is a server providing option to spin up/down Docker containers for iOS/Android Appium testing.
 Can be used autonomously or in conjunction with [GADS](https://github.com/shamanec/GADS) and have your own device farm with basic providers orchestration and devices remote control.
 **NB** I've been doing this having only small number of devices available.
 It looks like everything is pretty much working but I do not know how it would behave on a bigger scale.
 * Currently being adopted and sponsored by <a href="https://1crew.com"><img src="https://1crew.com/StaticResources/1Crew_3D.png" alt="1crew" width="50"/><a/>